-Now in its twelfth year, the Debate Society is one of the largest and most popular groups in college with up to 400 students in attendance.
+Now in its sixteenth year, the Debate Society is one of the largest and most popular groups in college with up to 400 students in attendance.

 It acts as a cross College forum for students and external speakers to discuss and debate a wide range of contemporary academic, political, social, ethical and moral issues.